joshbegley/nyt-latest/README.md

 https://nytimes.com/2023/09/06/business/media/comcast-disney-hulu-deal.html?searchResultPosition=3

 **Trump’s Next Defamation Trial Will Skip to What Damages He Should Pay**\
 `E. Jean Carroll’s suit is scheduled for a January trial.
-The judge ruled she does not have to prove a second time that he defamed her after she accused him of raping her.`\
+The judge ruled she did not have to prove a second time that Donald J. Trump defamed her after she accused him of raping her.`\
 https://nytimes.com/2023/09/06/nyregion/trumps-defamation-trial-january.html?searchResultPosition=4

 **Jessica Lange Leads Starry Cast of New Paula Vogel Play on Broadway**\